neha-maria-gregory/Virtual_Trial_Room_ECart/README.md

 Enhanced Convenience: Users can try on different combinations of shirts and pants from the comfort of their homes, saving time and effort compared to traditional trial rooms.
 Improved Decision-Making: The system allows customers to visualize how different clothing items will look on them, facilitating better decision-making and reducing the chances of purchasing unsuitable items.
 Increased Customer Engagement: Virtual trial rooms provide an interactive and engaging shopping experience, attracting and retaining customers through innovative technology.
 Business Expansion Opportunities: Smaller businesses that may not have the resources to set up physical trial rooms or afford expensive equipment like the Kinect can now offer virtual trial room experiences, expanding their reach and attracting a broader customer base.

+# Use Instructions
-#Use Instructions
+Use Instructions
 To use the virtual trial room model, follow these instructions:

 Install the required dependencies by running the following commands: